Legofarmen/tunics/README.txt

 2.1  Default settings
 ----------------------

-If you want to install zsdx, cmake and zip are recommended.
+If you want to install tunics, cmake and zip are recommended.
 Just type

 $ cmake .